The Chicago Theatre | FAQs

 By law, smoking in all areas of The Chicago Theatre is prohibited.
 You may smoke outside the theatre building; however, you must retain your ticket for admittance back into the building.
 If you have any questions regarding re-entry please speak with a guest services representative prior to exiting the venue.

 Children’s tickets.
-If you’re taking your little one who has reached their second birthday to an event at The Chicago Theatre, they are required to have a ticket.
-Note, for certain family events, kids who have reached their first birthday require a ticket.
+If you’re taking your little one who has reached their second birthday to an event at The Chicago Theatre they are required to have a ticket.
+Note, for certain family events, children who have reached their first birthday require a ticket.
+Any child attending without a ticket under these policies may not occupy their own separate seat and must sit on a parent or guardian’s lap.

 Lost or stolen tickets.
 If you’ve lost your tickets or they’ve been stolen before your event takes place, please return to your point of purchase for assistance.